CptGummiball/MC-Dealer/README.md

   - Position of the currency symbol (before/after).

-- defaultLanguage: de
+- defaultLanguage:
   - Default language of the website.

+- UpdateInterval:
+  - How often should the shop data be updated? (in ticks: 20T = 1 second)

 ## Important Notes:
-Make sure to configure the settings in the config.yml file according to your preferences before starting the server.
-**Currently you have to restart the server to load changes in config.**
+**Make sure the defined port is open for the server**

 ## Support and Issues: